latishab/tars/V2_files/readme first!!.txt

 It is possible to use the V2 servo motion control on the original TARS but you will need to reset the servo positions using the presets and following the instructions in the assembly guide.

 The space in the case is very restricted and there will not be much room if you choose to use other modules.
+You also need to consider how much wire you use because this also takes room in the case.

 The screw length is not specified in many places, use your judgement, normally it's mostly 10mm long.
 At the time I did this documentation, I had already assembled the robot.